curl/everything-curl/libcurl-drive-easy.md

-If the server is slow, if the transfer is large or if you have some unpleasant timeouts in the network or similar, this function call can end up taking a very long time.
+If the server is slow, if the transfer is large or if you have some unpleasant timeouts in the network or similar, this function call can end up taking a long time.
 You can, of course, set timeouts to not allow it to spend more than N seconds, but it could still mean a substantial amount of time depending on the particular conditions.